Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```

 **Important Notes**:
 - This instruction **cannot** store the `CPSR` directly to memory.
-If you want to store the status flags, you will have to move them to a temporary register first using the `MOV` command and then store it in memory.
+If you want to store the status flags, you will have to move them to a temporary register first using the `MOV` command and then store them in memory.
 - Shifting/Rotating **and** adding an offset **cannot** be combined in one instruction.

 ### Special Instructions
-The special instructions have a 4 bit op-code:
+The special instructions have a 4-bit op-code:
 |  31-28                          |27-25 |24-21     |20 downto 0|
 |---------------------------------|------|----------|-----------|
 | [Condition](#instruction-format)|010   |Op-Code   |Parameters |